What is Java?

 - Store number 1 at memory location say A

 - Store number 2 at memory location say B

 - Add contents of Location A & B

 - Store results

 But how are we going to do this?
-Back in 1950's when computers were huge and consumed great deal of power, you would convert your assembly code into corresponding machine code to 1 and 0's using mapping sheets.
-Later these code will be punched into the machine cards and feed to the computer.
+Back in 1950's when computers were huge and consumed a great deal of power, you would convert your assembly code into corresponding machine code to 1 and 0's using mapping sheets.
+Later this code will be punched into the machine cards and feed to the computer.
 The computer will read these code and execute the program.
 These would be a long process then until ASSEMBLER came to help.

 What are Assembler and Compiler?

 With the advancement in technology i/o devices were invented, you could directly type your program into the PC using a program called ASSEMBLER.
 It converts it into corresponding machine code (110001..) and feeds to your processor.
 So coming back to our example addition of (1+2), the assembler will convert this code into machine code and give the output.